validitylabs/daa/README.md

 Some possible attack vectors (e.g. double spending, theft, or signature forgery) need to be thoroughly considered during the architecture design of the system.
 Double spending and theft could be solved with the best practice for dApp architecture design and robust coding logics inherintly.
 However, the signature forgery needs to be further discussed: There are more than one approach to solve such problem:

 - heritage model: Each user could point another user to inherit his property (his role in the association, his )

 - Activity model: If a user was not actively participating any voting/initiating voting/paying membership for some time (duration TBD, e.g. 2 years), this account should then be on hold (freeze account).
 His absence is not counted in the quorum in voting.
 A whitelisted/ the delegate can freeze the account or release it.

+  However, according to the Swiss Civil Code Art.
+70 *Membership is neither transferable nor heritable*

 ### GA Proposal